Bilguun1324/Jackie-Personal-Portfolio/README.md

 Hello, my name is Bilguun and I am  full stack developer,

-This code is for my personal portfolio.
+This code is for mate Jackie's personal portfolio.